mephistopheles-8/atshtml/README.md

 them embedded in the system that you are using.
 While HTML5 validators work, things get tricky for dynamic sites.
 I find that wading through the W3C spec is rarely a priority while tryinng to get things done.
 This library should provide a means of validating your markup while making progress on other things.

 ## Status

 I need to test the static verification a bit further, and see what the boundaries are on composability.
-I imagine not all W3C rules are encoded.
+Some W3C rules may be missing.

 Note that comments, styles and script tags are not escaped, so be careful with those.
-Attributes and text should be XSS-safe, however.
+Attributes and text should be XSS-safe, but the values themselves are not verified.

 ## How to Use It?